About unemployment tax rates

 In general, your tax rate depends on how much your former workers collect in unemployment benefits and the size of your payroll.
 To calculate your tax rate, we add:

-- An experience rating tax based on the average number of employees who received benefits on your account over the past 4 fiscal years.
+- An experience rating tax based on the amount of benefits charged to your account over the past 4 fiscal years.
+We divide that number by your company's total taxable wages.
+The experience rate is currently capped at 5.4%.

-See our 2024 tax rate table for employers (PDF, 106 KB).
-We send your tax rate in December.
+We send your tax rate each year in December.
 It applies to the entire next calendar year.
+Find your rate in one of two ways:

 Calculate your tax rate